ilikeorangutans/ilikeorangutans.github.com/_posts/2014-02-06-grails-2-testing-guide.md

 Testing controllers is straightforward, but requires lots of mocking as they rely on many different things: services, command objects, domain objects, etc.

+### Testing Closures

+Methods that accept closures as parameters are a staple in Grails development.
+For example, the mail plugin uses the following syntax:

+{% highlight groovy %}
+mailService.sendMail {
+	from 'bazinga@test.com'
+	to 'bingo@test.com'
+	subject 'Amazing Stuff'
+	text "Send me your bank data and we'll make millions!"
+}
+{% endhighlight %}

+If you're mocking mailService the question is how to validate the values passed into the closure are correct.
+The solution is to create a [delegate for the closure](http://stackoverflow.com/questions/10715919/how-to-mock-domain-specific-closures-in-spock) that captures the values which then can be verified:

+{% highlight groovy %}
+class MailVerifier {
+	String to, from, subject, text

+	void to(String to) { this.to = to }
+	void from(String from) { this.from = from }
+	void subject(String subject) { this.subject = subject }
+	void text(String text) { this.text = text }
+}
+{% endhighlight %}

+In your test, you have to set the `MailVerifier` as the Closure's delegate (example uses Spock):

+{% highlight groovy %}

+MailVerifier mv = new MailVerifier()
+MailService mailService = Mock(MailService)
+1 * mailService.sendMail(!null) >> { Closure c ->
+	c.delegate = mv // Set delegate
+	c() // Execute closure
+}

+when:

+doSomethingThatSendsMail('foo@bar.com', '...', )

+then:

+mv.to == 'foo@bar.com'

+{% endhighlight %}

 ### Unit Test Gotchas